For European banks, U.S. assurances on Iran come with asterisks

 "Banks in Europe are allowed to open accounts for Iran; banks in Europe are allowed to do business; banks in Europe can fund programs, lend money," Kerry said.
 "That's absolutely open for business as long as it's not a designated entity.
 Period.
 Very simple."

-Since some sanctions were lifted, Iran has agreed to deals worth a total of at least $37 billion (£25.3 billion) in sectors such as construction, aviation and car manufacturing, with companies including planemaker Airbus (AIR.PA), carmaker Peugeot (PEUP.PA) and Italian steel firm Danieli (DANI.MI).
+Since some sanctions were lifted, Iran has agreed to deals worth a total of at least $37 billion in sectors such as construction, aviation and car manufacturing, with companies including planemaker Airbus, carmaker Peugeot and Italian steel firm Danieli.
 Dozens of other companies have said they are in talks or have signed provisional agreements with Iranian partners.

 But lawyers say those deals will be difficult or impossible to carry out if large European banks refuse to finance them or transfer money in and out of the country, for fear that doing so might violate the remaining sanctions or that the restrictions might "snap back" if Iran violates the nuclear agreement.